Author: sulochana

 According to Population in Brief 2025, Singapore’s total population has reached 6.12 million, reflecting stable citizen growth and a measured rise in foreign professionals and essential workers.
 This demonstrates the government’s ongoing effort to balance economic vitality with social harmony.

-In 2025, policies continue to prioritise quality over quantity.
+In 2025, policies continue to prioritise workforce quality and long-term sustainability.
 The focus is on attracting globally competitive talent through work opportunities and encouraging entrepreneurship through business pathways, while maintaining routes for long-term contributors seeking Permanent Residency or citizenship.

 1. Overview of Singapore’s Immigration Landscape